Jendker/hand_pose_retargeting/README.md

 This is the source code to the 2021 IEEE ICDL paper "Human hand motion retargeting for dexterous robotic hand".

+You can find 2 branches here:
+- main - has python 3 support.
+This updated code includes an implementation with Mujoco physics simulator and pose optimization with particle swarm optimization (PSO).
+Source code was developed in 2019 and I cannot guarantee compatibility with current version of Mujoco 3.x.
+- python2.7_vrep - old version of the code which directly relates to the paper.
+It support VRep simulator (now CoppeliaSim).
+I cannot guarantee compatibility with the current version of CoppeliaSim.

 If this work is helpful, please consider using following entry for the citation:

 ```